Understanding typing.Literal for Strict Validation

 Migration steps:

-1. Identify Enum classes with fewer than 10 members.
+1. Identify Enum classes with fewer than 10 members that don’t use .value, .name, or iteration.

 3. Replace Enum imports in function signatures.

-4. Update serialization logic to handle raw primitives.
+4. Update serialization logic to handle raw primitives instead of enum members.

 Common Pitfalls and Anti-Patterns

 Overloading Literal with excessive values degrades type-checker performance.
-Sets exceeding 10 members slow down IDE responsiveness.
-Switch to TypedDict or Enum for larger datasets.
+Large sets slow IDE responsiveness.
+Switch to Enum for datasets requiring iteration or method attachment.

 Confusing typing.Literal with typing.Final causes validation gaps.
 Final prevents variable reassignment.
 Literal restricts allowed type values.
 They serve orthogonal purposes and do not substitute for each other.

-Assuming runtime validation without a framework leads to silent failures. typing.Literal is erased at execution time.
-Invalid values bypass static checks unless caught by Pydantic, dataclass validators, or explicit isinstance guards.
+Assuming runtime validation without a framework leads to silent failures. typing.Literal is ignored at execution time.
+Invalid values bypass static checks unless caught by Pydantic, typeguard, or explicit if guards.

 Frequently Asked Questions

 Does typing.Literal impact runtime performance?
-No. The annotation is stripped during bytecode compilation.
+No. The annotation is stripped at runtime.
 It operates solely within static type checkers.
 Runtime validation requires explicit framework integration.

 Can I use typing.Literal with custom classes or objects?
 No. Literal only supports exact primitives: str, int, bool, bytes, and None.
 For object instances, use Union with specific class types or Protocol definitions.